 It was mentioned a few times in this section, but do not forget to include the cost savings that you will receive from the above items as you look at the return on investment for the move to the cloud.

-Infrastructure Availability and Support
+Server Availability and Support

 Lastly, make sure that you give attention to infrastructure availability and support considerations.
 Make sure to consider the following: